comp195/JobHunter/README.md

 ## Understanding the file structure:

-linkedin.py - web scraper for LinkedIn which will acquire profile data.
-An account owned by the project owners will be used to request login.
+indeed.com - contains all web scraping and scraped data for indeed.com

+    > indeed.py - handles the scraping
-linkedin_data.json - organizes the scraped web data into this json file
+    > jobs.csv - contains all scraped data for indeed.com